r2d2butbetter/advent-of-code/README.md

 ## Contributing
 Feel free to fork this repository and submit pull requests if you have improvements or alternative solutions.
 Contributions are always welcome!

+Below stats are last updated on 20th december 2024, post which I disabled the workflow.
 <!-- AOC-STATS-START -->
 ## Advent of Code Stats